Avaiga/guiext-template/README.md

   the [JavaScript bundle entry point](taipy_gui_ext_library/frontend/src/index.ts).<br/>
   These will have to be removed as well from your final project.

-- JavaScript bundle name
+- JavaScript bundle file name

-  The name of the JavaScript bundle that holds the frontend code for this extension library.<br/>
+  The name of the JavaScript bundle file that holds the frontend code for this extension library.<br/>
   You don't have to change the base name of this bundle file, but in case you want to change this, make sure it is updated in these two locations: